VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## November data set
+## December data set

-Presented on **November 10th, 2021**.
-The current example is focusing on a [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10).
-The goal of the challenge is to display the relationship between changes from baseline of the total score and the corresponding CGI-I to guide the understanding of clinically relevant changes and especially assess minimal clinically relevant changes.
+Presented on **December 8th, 2021**.
+The current example is focusing on [effective data visualisation](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-12-08).
+In this first Wonderful Wednesday Webinar of 2022, we will review an existing data visualisation and improve it step by step, making use of gestalt principles, pre-attentive attributes and design considerations.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**September 8th, 2021**.
+**January 12th, 2021**.

 ## Previous data sets